kaivladimirv/laravel-specification-pattern/README.md

 $greaterThan100Spec = new GreaterThanSpecification(100);

 $greaterThan100Spec->throwExceptionIfIsNotSatisfiedBy(200); // No exception will be thrown here
-$greaterThan100Spec->isSatisfiedBy(99); // An DomainException will be thrown herewith the message "Number must be greater than 100"
+$greaterThan100Spec->isSatisfiedBy(99); // An DomainException will be thrown here with the message "Number must be greater than 100"
 ```

 You can change the exception type in the getExceptionClass method: